Anadea/anadea_blog/content/posts/app-for-travel-and-tourism/index.md

 What else can you consider while creating your own travel app in terms of the audience and value?
 First of all, it’s good to know what countries are the biggest spenders in the tourism industry and where they go for vacation.
 Traditionally, the **2 top spenders are China and USA**, among others we can name Germany, the United Kingdom, France, Australia, Russia, and Canada.
 While the top 10 destinations receive 40% of worldwide arrivals.
 These countries are France, Spain, the United States of America, China, Italy, Turkey, Mexico, Germany, Thailthe, and the United Kingdom (data of 2018).
 This gives us a hint that it’s better to target these markets and develop digital possibilities for these directions mostly to maximize the revenue.

+### Don't compete, find untapped needs

+With Expedia Group and Booking Holdings controlling most of the market, building yet another hotel aggregator is an uphill battle.
+A smarter approach is to solve travel problems that these giants overlook.

+Getting to a destination is often the most stressful part of any trip, yet very few apps address the journey itself.
+LoungeBuddy carved out a niche by giving travelers access to over 300 airport lounges, something most people wouldn't think to look for but immediately value once they discover it.
+A sun exposure app that calculates safe time in the sun based on skin type and local UV index is another example.
+It's a small, unexpected tool that earns loyalty by showing genuine care for travelers.

+This "think beyond the obvious" strategy also ties into the data we'll see below.
+Instead of fighting for broad queries like "cheap hotels," a niche app can own more specific searches such as "pet-friendly beaches near me" or "airport lounges near me," where competition is lower and user intent is much clearer.
+As the search data shows, there's real demand for these kinds of specialized services.

 ## Travel and tourism industry trends

 It’s not a secret that the growth of the world’s economy drives the growth of the Travel and Tourism industry.
 2022 faced the negative influence of the events in Ukraine that slowed down the growth of the Gross Domestic Product all over the world.
 Still, at a smaller pace, it is still predicted to grow.